-The Bengalee nation had struggled for democracy, secular values and national rights for years.
-The military rulers of the Islamic Republic of Pakistan tried to deny the democratic and national aspirations of the Bengalees and carried out systematic genocide in the name of religion.
-As a result, the struggle of the Bengalee people began from language movement of 1952 to the armed resistance in 1971, which ultimately led to the emergence of Bangladesh as a secular democratic nation state.
+The Bengali nation had struggled for democracy, secular values and national rights for years.
+The military rulers of the Islamic Republic of Pakistan tried to stifle the democratic and national aspirations of the Bengalis and they had long been planning their systematic genocide in the name of religion.
+The struggle of the Bengali people began as a result of this denial — from language movement of 1952 and culminated in an armed resistance in 1971, which ultimately led to the emergence of Bangladesh as a secular democratic nation state.

 The following fundamental principles enshrined in the Constitution therefore evolved from its tradition and experience of this popular struggle.

 (The fundamental principle of Socialism is generally considered in the context of social justice, particularly for the disadvantaged.)

 WE THANK YOU FOR BEING ONE OF THEM